Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Tennessee Stats and Trends

-- Tennessee has four wins against the spread in nine games this season.
+- Tennessee has four wins against the spread in nine games this year.

-- The Volunteers have yet to cover the spread this year when underdogs by 20.5 points or more.
+- This season, the Volunteers are winless against the spread when entering a game as an underdog of 20 points or more.

 - Tennessee's games this season have hit the over on six of nine set point totals (66.7%).

-- Tennessee is 4-5 against the spread and 5-4 overall when the team puts up more than 6.6 points.
+- Tennessee is 4-5 against the spread and 5-4 overall in games when it records more than 6.6 points.

 - The Volunteers average 225.2 more yards per game (457.6) than the Bulldogs allow per contest (232.4).